danielcorona19/PhysiologicalDataMonitor/README.md

 Physiological Data Monitor
 ==============================
-Project files to a monitor of important physiological data which is in a database.
+Project of a monitor of important physiological data.

 Collaborating
 ===============================